MFast1995/simpleLib_mlf96/readme.txt

 	matching title is found, it will then ask the user if they want to borrow the document.
-If the user has not reached their max borrowing limit and there are still copies available, the user will successfully be able to borrow the document
+If the user has not reached their max borrowing limit and there are still copies available, the user will successfully be able to borrow the document.

 	Example: Hadoop Big data
 	Example: COMMON FRAMEWORK